imcleod/fedora-chromebook-splice/README.md

 # Pre-req

-Requires guestfish/libguestfs and gdisk
+Requires vboot-utils, guestfish/libguestfs and gdisk

-A "dnf install -y guestfish gdisk" should be sufficient on Fedora
+A "dnf install -y guestfish gdisk vboot-utils" should be sufficient on Fedora

 # HOWTO